emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site looks good + works well on mobile. ✔️

 ***
-## Nova
-### Score: 17/24
-1. Streams load very fast. ✔️
-1. The content is 1080p and can be lowered. ✔️
-1. Good for both new and old content. ✔️
-1. Has 7 servers, but does not auto-switch if ones fails. ⚠️
-1. Site does not have episode auto-next. ❌
-1. Sites UI is very clean and easy to use. ✔️
-1. Has built in subs for most content and allows adjustments. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site does have watchlists. ✔️
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site does not have 4K content. ❌
-1. Site looks good + works well on mobile. ✔️

-***
 ## Flicker
 ### Score: 17/24
 1. Streams load very fast. ✔️